 Learn to design a robust research question and use the most appropriate quantitative and qualitative methods with the help of Oxford’s world-renowned academics and expert practitioners.

-In addition to your classes, you will be expected to undertake self-directed reading, all of which will lead to the final thesis and policy briefing.
+In addition to your classes or tutorials, you will be expected to undertake self-directed reading, all of which will lead to the final thesis and policy briefing.

 This page gives you an indication of recent content and is meant to be taken as guidance only.

-The MSc has been designed to give students an outstanding education in how to design and conduct rigorous, applied and impactful research that can inform public policy-making.
-Each component of the programme has been designed with that aim in mind.
+The MSc has been designed to give students an outstanding education in how to design and conduct rigorous, applied and impactful research that can inform public policymaking.

-The MSc consists of five compulsory modules and one specialist optional module chosen from a wide range of topics.
-Students will also conduct research for a 10,000-word Thesis and an accompanying Research Brief.
+The MSc consists of compulsory modules and specialist optional modules chosen from a wide range of topics.
+Students will also conduct research for a 10,000-word thesis and an accompanying research brief.

 READING